 When time is limited one way to fit more into the day and get a local perspective on the culture and history is to join a walking tour.
 Magical Trip has a half-day walking tour of Nara that is done with a small group and local guide for an insight into the ancient capital.

 The tour starts at 10 am which works well if you’re travelling from Kyoto or Osaka for the day.
 You’ll explore the most famous of the world heritage temples and shrines, meet the friendly deer in Nara Park and discover a hidden 8th-century pyramid.
 You’ll also enjoy lunch together that includes fresh locally grown produce.

 6. A Slower Pace

-If it’s spring time Nara is a top spot for cherry blossom.
+If it’s springtime Nara is a top spot for cherry blossom.
 The city itself was stunning enough but Nara is also the name of a prefecture that includes Yoshino, one of the top cherry blossom viewing sites in all of Japan.
-If you have to time and you are there in April that would also be a great day trip option.
+If you have time and you are there in April that would also be a great day trip option.

 The architecture is stunning, there really are some beautiful shrines and temples here with many founded over 1000 years ago.

-So that’s my 10 reasons why I love Nara.
-If you were toying with the idea of a visit I hope this has helped make up your mind to go.
+If you were toying with the idea of a visit to Nara I hope our top 10 reasons to visit has helped you decide to go.
 If you’ve been to Nara already what did you like best about it?